isomerpages/moe-springdalepri/_parents-infoweb/Parents Info & Resources/Parenting Related Articles.md

 *   Reassure your child that it is all right to ask you questions or talk to you if they run into problems with someone online.

-More tips on cyber-wellness can be found on the [Parents in Education](http://parents-in-education.moe.gov.sg/resources-and-references/how-can-i-support-my-child-s-growth-and-development/cyber-wellness/tips-and-advice-for-parents) website.

-You can also read about what parents learnt at a recent seminar jointly organized by the Ministry of Education and the Media Development Authority on “Digital Parenting in the 21st Century” [here](http://schoolbag.sg/story/digital-parenting-in-the-21st-century).

 #### HEALTH RELATED MATTERS